MUSE (spacecraft)

 MUSE (Mission to Uranus for Science and Exploration) is a European proposal for a dedicated mission to the planet Uranus to study its atmosphere, interior, moons, rings, and magnetosphere.
 It is proposed to be launched with an Ariane 6 in 2026, travel for 16.5 years to reach Uranus in 2044, and would operate until 2050.

 The European Space Operations Centre would monitor and control the mission, as well as generate and provide the raw data sets.
 In 2012, the cost was estimated at €1.8 billion.
 The mission addresses the themes of the ESA Cosmic Vision 2015–2025.
 This was designed as an L-Class flagship level mission; however, it is constrained by the need for RTGs.
 MUSE was also analyzed in the US as an Enhanced New Frontiers class mission in 2014.

 Orbiter

-The orbiter science phase would consist on the Uranus Science Orbit (USO) phase of approximately 2 years in a highly elliptic polar orbit to provide best gravimetry data, during which 36 Uranus orbits are performed.
+The orbiter science phase would consist of the Uranus Science Orbit (USO) phase of approximately 2 years in a highly elliptic polar orbit to provide best gravimetry data, during which 36 Uranus orbits are performed.

 Subsequently, the orbiter will continue to the Moon Tour (MT) phase, which would last three years.
 During this phase, the periapsis would be raised, facilitating nine flybys of each of Uranus' five major moons: Miranda, Ariel, Umbriel, Titania, and Oberon.

 Because of the long distance from the Sun (20 AU on average), the orbiter would not be able to use solar panels, requiring instead four Advanced Stirling Radioisotope Generators (ASRGs) to be developed by ESA.
 The propulsion system for the Earth-Uranus transfer would be chemical: Monomethylhydrazine and Mixed Oxides of Nitrogen (MMH/MON) propellant combination is used.